Skip to main content

 void* const arg);

-Creates a task thread.
+• Feature: Creates a task thread.

-• name: Name of the thread.
+• name: The name of the thread.

-• stack_size: Stack size of the thread.
+• stack_size: The stack size of the thread.

-• priority: Priority of the thread.
+• priority: The priority of the thread.

 tkl_thread_release